TCDG/Scammer-Bingo-Plus/README.md

 When the scammer says or do one of the things in the list press the button that corresponds with what they do or say.

 ##Changelog
-- Added a lot of buttons.
+- Added font size for the notes.
-- Added a place where you can take notes.
+- Added a note that says you can request at the issues page.
-- Added my YouTube link.

 ##ToDo List
 - Nothing at the moment.